ZhangYing100/JBHI-Swallow-PPG-supplementary-materials/README.md

 ## Usage
 These materials are provided to support the reproducibility of research described in the paper.
 When using any content:
 1. Always cite the original paper
-2. Contact the corresponding author for clarification: [panyun@zju.edu.cn]
+2. Contact the corresponding author for clarification: panyun@zju.edu.cn

 ## License
 This supplementary material is shared under IEEE's Permissions Policy.
-By accessing these materials, you agree to comply with IEEE's [Terms of Use].
+By accessing these materials, you agree to comply with IEEE's Terms of Use.

 > **Important**: This repository is not maintained as a standalone project.